Understanding how an individual will respond to a drug, or the effect of a mutation on some phenotype, is the major goal of modern biology.

 The following are some examples of questions we’re working on:

-- Why do identical mutations and drug treatments have different outcomes in different cells?
-Within an isogenic population not all microbes are killed by an antibiotic and not all cancer cells are killed by chemotherapy.
-In addition, the effect of a mutation varies across individuals; identical mutations often have no effect in some people but result in a severe disease phenotype in others.
-Why are only some individuals affected by a drug or mutation?
+- Why do mutations and drug treatments have different outcomes in different individuals?
+Within a single population of cells, not all cells will be killed by a drug, and identical mutations can have no effect in some individuals but result in a severe disease phenotype in others.
+Why are only some individuals and single cells affected by a drug or mutation?

 - Machine learning to predict mutational impacts in heterogeneous genetic backgrounds.
 The effect of each mutation depends on the genetic background in which it occurs.
-To discover fundamental principles that govern how genetic interactions determine phenotype we build large libraries containing millions of genetic variants and measure the phenotype of each genotype.
-To understand the resulting large multi-dimensional datasets, we develop novel machine-learning based approaches to quantify and predict the impact of each mutation on fitness.
+To discover fundamental principles that govern how genotype determine phenotype we build large libraries containing millions of genetic variants, measure the phenotype of each variant, and develop novel computational approaches to quantify and predict the impact of each mutation on phenotype.

 - What mechanisms result in the predictable evolution of drug resistance during treatment?
-Some tumors, fungi and bacteria strains consistently and reproducibly acquire multidrug resistance in both patients and lab experiments, while others do not.
-Why?
-We are working to understand how the evolvability of various phenotypes is encoded in the genome.
+Some tumors, fungi and bacteria strains consistently and reproducibly acquire multidrug resistance in both patients and in lab experiments, while other genotypes do not.
+How is the ability to evolve a phenotype encoded in DNA?